 Is San Pedro Sula safe for travellers?

-According to a report on https://armormax.com – The 39 Most Dangerous Cities in the World (2025) Deadliest & Most Violent – San Pedro Sula, now comes in 14th.
+According to a report on https://armormax.com – The 39 Most Dangerous Cities in the World (2025) Deadliest & Most Violent – San Pedro Sula now comes in 14th.

 I arrived at the San Pedro Sula bus station, caught a minivan to the centre and then walked the 12 blocks to the Hotel Martell.

 After checking in, I headed back into the centre.
-No passport, no bank cards, just 10 USD worth of Lempira, easily accessible in my shirt pocket.
+No passport, no bank cards, just 10 USD worth of Lempiras, easily accessible in my shirt pocket.
 My new phone was in my zipped chest pocket, kinda hidden, and my old Samsung J5 was in my front jeans pocket.

 But I was curious to see if it was as dangerous as they say it is.
 I am just a tourist walking around, just like locals do, going about their daily business.